 From claims of misconduct to property disputes, religious organizations are not immune to lawsuits.
 Insurance for churches lets you continue your worship services and programs despite medical bills from a slip-and-fall accident, legal fees from an accusation of negligence, or the cost of repairing stained glass damaged in a storm.

-These policies provide coverage for the most common risks churches face.
+These insurance policies cover the most common risks faced by churches.

-General liability insurance covers basic risks, such as a member slipping while getting up from a pew.
-Bundle with property insurance for savings in a business owner’s policy.
+A general liability policy covers basic risks, such as a church member slipping while getting up from a pew.
+Bundle it with property coverage for savings in a business owner’s policy.

-Directors and officers insurance protects board members and officers from legal expenses if they are sued for a decision made on behalf of a church that led to financial loss.
+D&O protects a board of directors and officers from legal expenses if they are sued for a decision made on behalf of a church that led to financial loss.

 Most states require workers' comp for religious organizations that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 If an employee sues a church over harassment, discrimination, wrongful termination, or another violation of employee rights, EPLI can help pay for legal costs.

 It's easy to get insurance and fidelity bonds for your religious organization if you have the relevant information on hand.
 Our application will ask for basic facts about your church, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps: